The Biological Importance of Nucleotides in Human Health

 2. DNA Repair and Genomic Stability

 Cells are continuously exposed to oxidative stress, environmental factors, and replication errors.
-Nucleotides are indispensable for:
+As a result, nucleotides are indispensable for:

 3. RNA Synthesis and Protein Translation

 RNA synthesis depends directly on nucleotide availability.
-RNA molecules guide protein production, which regulates:
+These RNA molecules guide protein production, which regulates:

 4. Immune Cell Proliferation